iRootTsar/Data-Augmentation-in-computer-vision/README.md

 augmentation techniques (rotation, flips, image intensity variation) and some more advanced methods (MixUp, CutMix, and more).
 A substantial part of this project will be to explore, try, and perhaps extend what’s out there for data augmentation in computer vision.

+### What’s expected
+At the project deadline, you'll hand in source code, documentation, and potentially other artifacts from your work.
+Precisely what is partly up to you:
+- Required: A link to a well-documented online Git repository containing all the code and documentation necessary to understand and reproduce your work, including code to create and run any applications you've made.
+You also must explain the larger context to which your work belongs, for example, in a readme file in your repository.
+- Recommended: An application running in the cloud or that can be installed on a computer or a mobile device.
+The setup from Module 2 will get you quite far (Gradio + HuggingFace Spaces or similar), but feel free to be more ambitious.
+- Recommended: A blog post explaining the background of your project, its objectives, what methods and data you used, and what you achieved.
+The post should target a broad audience.
+For example, other software engineering students with little knowledge of the application domain and the relevant methods. fastpages is a good blogging solution.

+### Tips when trying to reuse the code
+1. Download the Anaconda Navigator, which is a graphical user interface (GUI) included in the Anaconda distribution.
+It is used to easily create and manage Pythin environments, which are isolated spaces that contain specific versions of Python and its packages.
+Users can also search for and install new packages and libraries form the Anaconda repository, which includes a wide range of popular data science packages such as NumPy, Pandas, Scikit-learn, TensorFlow, and PyTorch.
+In our case we are using the following packages: ...